Set up to build Firefox Developer Tools

 Building and running locally

-Whatever method you used to obtain the code, the build step is the same.
-Fortunately, the Firefox team has made a very good job of automating this with bootstrap scripts and putting documentation together.
+Fortunately, the Firefox team has made a very good job of automating the building process with bootstrap scripts and putting documentation together.

 If your system needs additional dependencies installed (for example, Python, or a compiler, etc), various diagnostic messages will be printed to your screen.
 Follow their advice and try building again.